-- 1. The study has a fiscal year beginning date of January 1, 2021. - 2.
-The study reflects a beginning balance for the reserve fund of \$35,400 and an annual contribution of \$7,929.
+- 1. The study has a fiscal year beginning date of January 1, 2022. - 2.
+The study reflects a beginning balance for the reserve fund of \$189,901 and an annual contribution of \$28,419.
 The financial information was provided by the association and was not audited.
-As reflected by the Current Assessment Funding Model Projection in the report on pages 2-1 and 2-2, the reserve fund is overfunded.
-Reserve funds are generally considered to be in a healthy condition if the reserve balance is at or above 70% of the fully funded balance. - 3 An Alternate Funding Model is included in the report on pages 2-3 and 2-4 to show how the funding could be modified to reduce the overfunded condition.
-The model is included in the report for consideration by the Association.
-The model suggests annual contribution to the reserve fund of \$3,000 beginning in 2022 thru 2036, increase the annual contribution in 2037 to \$4,000 followed by and annual increase of 7% in 2038 and following years.
-With this funding alternative the reserve fund remains in a healthy condition for many years.
+As reflected by the Current Assessment Funding Model Projection in the report on pages 2-1 and 2-2, the reserve fund is initially fully funded but becomes underfunded in future years.
+Reserve funds are generally considered to be in a healthy condition if the reserve balance is at or above 70% of the fully funded balance. - 3.
+Because of the underfunded condition based on the current funding, an Alternate Funding Model was prepared and included in the report on pages 2-3 and 2-4 for consideration by the Association.
+The model suggests funding of a 10% annual increase in year 2033 thru 2041.
+With this funding alternative the reserve fund will remain in a healthy balance for many years.
 Other funding alternatives can be prepared if desired by the Board. - 4.
 Note that the study includes a 3% inflation on costs based on current construction cost indexes so some increase in funding over time is recommended to stay even with cost increase from inflation.
+Based on current trends in inflation, it should be anticipated that inflation will increase construction cost beyond the 3%.
+We recommend the study be updated in 1-2 years in order to assess the impact of increased inflation costs.

-- 4. This study should be compared with the operating budget to make sure there are no overlaps or gaps of items in this study and in the operating budget. - 5.
-The physical assessment of components was based on field reviews conducted on July 24, 2020.
+- 5. This study should be compared with the operating budget to make sure there are no overlaps or gaps of items in this study and in the operating budget. - 6.
+The physical assessment of components was based on field reviews conducted on March 7, 2022.
 The field review consisted of on-site observations of common areas and facilities.
 No sampling or destructive testing was performed.
 The on-site observation is not a comprehensive quality inspection.
-Quantification of assets was accomplished with a combination of on-site measurements, aerial photos and information provided by the association. - 6.
+Quantification of assets was accomplished with a combination of on-site measurements, aerial photos and information provided by the association. - 7.
 The consultant has no other involvement with the association that could be considered a conflict of interest.
 To our knowledge, there are no material issues that have not been disclosed that would cause a distortion of the association's reserve fund.